 As well as amelanism, reptiles can also be axanthic (no yellow pigment) or anerythristic (no red pigment), which all produce different phenotypes.
 A phenotype is how an animal looks due to its genes, as opposed to its genotype, which is simply a list of the genes/alleles it has regardless of whether these are visible in the animal.

 The mallard above is partially leucistic.
-Whereas albinism affects only melanin, leucism affects all pigments.
-Albinism usually results when cells are faulty and unable to produce melanin, but the cause of leucism is to do with the "migration" of pigment cells from the neural crest during the development of the embryo.
+Whereas albinism affects only melanin, there are other mechanisms that can affect all pigments, and leucism is a catch-all term for these.
+Albinism usually results when cells are faulty and unable to produce melanin, but the cause of leucism is generally to do with the "migration" of pigment cells from the neural crest during the development of the embryo.
 If this is interrupted for any reason, the pigment does not migrate fully and non-pigmented or pale-pigmented areas result.
-Leucism can affect the whole animal or just patches (partial leucism), and most white markings seen in dogs are technically due to leucism.
-It doesn't affect the eyes because eye pigment doesn't come from the neural crest, and therefore leucistic animals have normal-coloured eyes rather than the pink/red eyes seen in albinos.
+Leucism can affect the whole animal or just patches (partial leucism), and most white markings seen in dogs are due to a form of partial leucism.
+It doesn't affect the eyes because eye pigment doesn't come from the neural crest, and therefore leucistic animals generally have normal-coloured eyes rather than the pink/red eyes seen in albinos.

 The penguin on the left here is a colour known as isabelline.
 This is a different form of leucism, where the pigment production is reduced rather than stopped entirely, causing a uniform "fading" across the animal.
 Notice how both the melanistic areas of the penguin (the grey and black areas) and the non-melanistic areas (yellow on the breast and red on the beak) are faded, as leucism affects all pigments.